Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 Authentication lets you identify a consumer so that you can apply rate limiting.
 This example uses the [Key Authentication](/plugins/key-auth) plugin, but you can use any authentication plugin that you prefer.

-Enable the plugin globally, which means it applies to all Kong Gateway services and routes:
+Enable the plugin globally, which means it applies to all {{site.base_gateway}} services and routes:

 {% entity_examples %}
 entities: